Lotor

 In appearance, Lotor was a humanoid with light purple skin with long white hair and yellow slit eyes.
 Typically, he was shown wearing a regal military uniform that showcased his status as royalty on Planet Doom.

-Lotor is a selfish individual, caring only for what he wants.
+Lotor was shown as being a selfish individual, caring only for what he wants.
 Lotor appears to take a sadistic delight in misery and pain.
-Any "weakness" Lotor displays on his own part is a ruse or other ploy to either gain advantage or in the case of his lost duel versus his father Zarkon, a means to save face.
+Any 'weakness' Lotor displays on his own part is a ruse or other ploy to either gain advantage or in the case of his lost duel versus his father Zarkon, a means to save face.

 Powers and abilities